rotki/rotki/docs/api.rst

    The overview part of the result is a dictionary with the following keys:

    :resjson str loan_profit: The profit from loans inside the given time period denominated in the user's profit currency.
+   :resjson str defi_profit_loss: The profit/loss from Decentralized finance events inside the given time period denominated in the user's profit currency.
    :resjson str margin_positions_profit_loss: The profit/loss from margin positions inside the given time period denominated in the user's profit currency.
    :resjson str settlement_losses: The losses from margin settlements inside the given time period denominated in the user's profit currency.
    :resjson str ethereum_transactions_gas_costs: The losses from ethereum gas fees inside the given time period denominated in the user's profit currency.